AdityaBr11/Nykaa-Clone/README.md

 </p>

 Nykaa.com Clone is ReactJS e-commerce web application that allows you to buy cosmetics products online with effortable prices.
 It has a variety of categories, just visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.

+## Duration
+We made this project within the 4 days
 <br />

 ## Screens